Chapter 39 : II. In the End

 She should have been here a few days ago, though.
 Sirius took her letter out of his pocket and smoothed it out on the table to re-read it.

 Of course I’ll come back and join the Order!
 Dumbledore wrote to me about it last month, but I didn’t come then because I’ve been so busy at work – there’s some weird stuff going on.
 I actually had been nervous about joining the Order again, because what happens to Archie and the kids if something happens to me?
 But then I was thinking about what you said… and you’re right, the best thing I can do for them is fighting in the Order for their safety.
 It just seems a lot scarier this time around.
 Anyway, I’ll come by on the 10th of September.
 It’s been ages since I’ve seen you and we have loads to talk about!
 Can’t wait to see you.

 He ran his thumb over where she’d written Love.
 So innocently written, but it just made him confused.
-In Morocco, he had rashly told her he still loved her just before Apparating away, and although they hadn’t discussed that since then, he found himself sort of hoping that in addition to joining the Order, she was coming to say something along the lines of ‘I divorced Luke, I’d rather marry you instead’.
+In Morocco, he had rashly told her he still loved her just before Apparating away, and although they hadn’t discussed that since then, he found himself sort of hoping that in addition to joining the Order, she was coming to say something along the lines of ‘I’m still madly in love with you’.
 It was unlikely, but he had to have hope.

 After he’d found out a year ago that Melanie was happily married, it had taken a while to adjust to the idea at first.
-Melanie seemed to sense this and never discussed her family in her letters, until finally Sirius had asked about them.
-He was happy for her, but it still hurt; his life had been stolen from him the day he was sent to Azkaban.
+Melanie seemed to sense this and never discussed her family, until finally Sirius had asked about them.
+He was glad for her, but it still hurt; his life had been stolen from him the day he was sent to Azkaban.
 If not for Wormtail switching sides, Sirius wouldn’t be sitting alone in this old miserable house; he’d be married to Melanie and it would be their own kids going off to Hogwarts next year.